LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 Step 1: Code a minimum viable quiz app
 --------------------------------------

 a.
-Define variables to hold the candidate's name, a question, the correct answer and the candidate's response.
+Define variables to hold the candidate's name, a quiz question, the correct answer and the candidate's response.
 b.
 Ask for the candidate's name.
 c.
 Print the question on the screen and prompt the candidate for an answer.